-- 1.1.1.4 A turf bank will be located offsite in New Territories to harvest turf grass for the MS. Considering that the details of the turf bank is under development, the requirements of the turf bank (e.g. use of fertiliser and pesticide, necessity of stormwater re-use system, etc.) will be discussed and agreed with EPD separately. - 1.1.1.5 This SRMP focuses on the MS and PSG only
+- 1.1.1.4 A turf bank will be located offsite in New Territories to harvest turf grass for the MS. The location of the turf bank is at DD104 Yuen Long with an area of around 1.85 ha.
+The site is owned by "Infinity View Limited".
+The land will be leased to a new entity being set up to provide turf and landscaping services to Hong Kong and the region with similar climate conditions.
+The company will use the site to carry out turf trials to assist KTSP in identifying the suitable turf system for the Precinct.
+The turf system will become a product of the company to be marketed to KTSP as well as other clients in the region.
+Other products of the company include horticulture and landscaping services.
+Considering that the details of the turf bank is under development, the requirements of the turf bank (e.g. use of fertiliser and pesticide, necessity of stormwater re-use system, etc.) will be discussed and agreed with EPD separately. - 1.1.1.5 This SRMP focuses on the MS and PSG only